 Our children need safe drinking water — especially at school, where they go to learn and play each day.
-Unfortunately, lead is contaminating drinking water at schools and preschools across the state.
+Unfortunately, lead is contaminating drinking water at schools and preschools across the country.

 The problem stems from pipes, plumbing, faucets and fountains that contain lead.
 The common-sense solution is to “get the lead out” of schools’ water delivery systems.

 We now know the toxic threat of lead in drinking water extends to thousands of communities across the country.
 In fact, lead is even contaminating drinking water in schools and preschools — flowing from fountains and faucets where our kids drink water every day.

 A potent neurotoxin, lead affects how our children learn, grow and behave.
 According to the EPA, “In children, low levels of [lead] exposure have been linked to damage to the central and peripheral nervous system, learning disabilities, shorter stature, impaired hearing and impaired formation and function of blood cells.”

 Lead is contaminating drinking water at schools across the country

 As more schools test their water for lead, they are finding widespread contamination — including those in rural towns, major cities and affluent suburbs.

 In all likelihood, the confirmed cases of lead in schools’ water are just the tip of the iceberg.
 Any school built before 2014 is likely to have significant lead in its pipes, plumbing and/or fixtures.
 And where there is lead, there is risk of contamination.